 PEF has entered into an agreement with Attendance Works to help develop and pilot a Preschool Attendance Toolkit to improve attendance for preschool-aged children.
 PEF led focus groups for parents who currently have children in Paterson preschools and gathered information about what kind of barriers parents encounter that make regular attendance an issue.
 These conversations will ensure that the preschool toolkit is tailored to meet the specific needs of Paterson parents.

 More about Paterson Reads

-Paterson Reads is one of 124 communities from 34 states representing 350 school districts of the Campaign for Grade Level Reading working to get more kids reading well by the end of third grade.
-The Campaign for Grade Level Reading is a collaborative effort by foundations, nonprofit partners, states and communities across the nation to ensure that more children in low-income families succeed in school and graduate prepared for college, a career, and active citizenship.
+Paterson Reads is one of 160+ communities from 41 states representing 350 school districts of the Campaign for Grade-Level Reading working to get more kids reading well by the end of third grade.
+The Campaign for Grade-Level Reading is a collaborative effort by foundations, nonprofit partners, states and communities across the nation to ensure that more children in low-income families succeed in school and graduate prepared for college, a career, and active citizenship.
 The Campaign focuses on the most important predictor of school success and high school graduation—grade-level reading by the end of third grade.

 Although schools must be accountable for helping all children achieve, providing effective teaching for all children in every classroom every day, the Campaign is based on the belief that schools cannot succeed alone.
 Engaged communities mobilized to remove barriers, expand opportunities, and assist parents in fulfilling their roles and responsibilities to serve as full partners in the success of their children are needed to assure student success.

 The Paterson Alliance’s mission is to advance the quality of life in the City of Paterson through the creation of community partnerships and collaborations.
-With more than 60 not-fot-profit members spanning the gamut of community services, the Paterson Alliance builds a more vibrant Paterson.
+With more than 70 not-for-profit members spanning the gamut of community services, the Paterson Alliance builds a more vibrant Paterson.